-Based on this, we see that we cannot begin fitting until time slice $t=24$, much later than $t=21$ which we selected based only on the plateau behaviour of the polarisability energy shift.
-This highlights the importance of checking the single state isolation of the underlying correlators.
+Based on this, we see that we cannot begin fitting until time slice $t=24$, much later than $t=21$ which we selected based only on the plateau behavior of the polarizability energy shift.
+This highlights the importance of checking the single-state isolation of the underlying correlators.
 Pushing the fit later here changes the result significantly.
-We do note that in many cases, the polarisability energy shift does not plateau until the underlying correlators have reached single-state isolation, however it is important to check due to cases such as the proton presented here.
+We do note that, in many cases, the polarizability energy shift does not plateau until the underlying correlators have reached single-state isolation, however it is important to check due to cases such as the proton presented here.

 Finally, we do not require the fit for $\log G$ to maintain a good quality of fit indefinitely as the correlation function can suffer a loss of signal.
 Instead, we use the measure as a metric for excited state contamination.
 We need only determine when $\log G$ becomes linear.
-As an example, consider the spin-field aligned, $k_d=2$, $\chi^2_{\rm dof}$ heat map for the neutron at $\kappa=0.13700$, $\mpi=701\,$MeV shown in \autoref{fig:fitting:singleneutronheatmap}.
+As an example, consider the spin-field aligned, $k_d=2$, $\chi^2_{\rm d.o.f.}$ heat map for the neutron at $\kappa=0.13700$, $\mpi=701\,$MeV shown in \autoref{fig:fitting:singleneutronheatmap}.
 Here we see two clear regions.
-The criteria is satisfied for fit windows $[t_s,t_f]=[22,28],\ [23,28]$ and $24,28]$.
-Then again at $t_s=28$ onwards.
-In this case, we take the earliest start point to be $t_s=22$, as the $\chi^2_{\rm dof}$ suggests clear single state isolation over 7 time slices.
+The criteria is satisfied at starting time slices $t_s=22,23,$ and $24$, then again at $t_s=28$ onward.
+In this case, we take the earliest start point to be $t_s=22$, as the $\chi^2_{\rm d.o.f.}$ suggests clear single-state isolation over seven time slices.
 This scale is long enough to eliminate the possibility of a short-lived false plateau associated with an excited state.
 Further inspection reveals the source of the red and black blocks in the heat map commencing at $t_f=29$ is noise due to a loss of signal.